 Landlord Tenant Lawyer Philadelphia

-It is difficult for a landlord when dealing with unsatisfactory tenants.
+It is difficult for a landlord to deal with unsatisfactory tenants.
 This is your investment, which you have put both your time and money into.
-Unfortunately, the laws in Pennsylvania make it difficult to evict a subpar tenant and in order to do so you will need an attorney who specializes in Landlord’s Rights And Evictions.
+Unfortunately, the laws in Pennsylvania make it difficult to evict a subpar tenant, and in order to do so you will need an attorney who specializes in Landlord’s Rights and Evictions.

 Grounds for Eviction

 As a landlord, you are bound by the stipulations of the Pennsylvania Landlord Tenant Act of 1951.
 As such, you may only evict for these reasons: (1) non-payment of rent, (2) holdover tenancy, (3) serious breach of lease provision, or (4) tenant engaged in criminal drug-related activity on premises.

 You may not engage in self-eviction.
-This means that you cannot take it upon yourself to change the locks or discontinue utility services in order to force a constructive Eviction upon your tenant.
+This means that you cannot take it upon yourself to change the locks or discontinue utility services in order to force a constructive Eviction on your tenant.
 You must go through the appropriate legal process.

 The Eviction Process

 - A landlord’s first action in the eviction process is to provide the requisite notice.
 This period of notice varies based upon the reason for eviction.

 - After the notice period has expired, if the tenant has not vacated, your attorney must file a complaint with the Court.

 - A hearing will be scheduled, at which point your attorney on your behalf and tenant either proceed to trial or the tenant agrees to a Judgment for Possession by Agreement.